How To Hang Acrylic (Plexiglass) Prints

 Here’s the back of the acrylic print showing the kiln dried doug fir float system which floats your print 3/4″ from the wall and provides additional stability to the acrylic.
 You can see the wire attached will just hang on the monkey hook (or screw if not on drywall).
 We add rubber stops to help protect the wall and keep it from shifting.

 For acrylic prints larger than 40×30″ our default float and hanging system also uses kiln dried doug fir, but instead of an H pattern with wire, we use a full subframe with french cleat hanging.
 Below is a shot of a very large acrylic print using our wood cleat.
-Note: We have revised this a bit and now provide a more elegant solution for reinforcement than the metal brackets.

 The piece you see taped together near the top is the cleat that attaches to your wall and your print simply rests on that cleat.
 It’s a bit more work than hanging with wire but not too bad.
 You just need to be sure to use drywall anchors if you’re not adhering to a stud and make sure the cleat is level on the wall.
 Here’s a closeup shot of this below.